 Overview

-Jamie Bellian, a high school science teacher, designed this project to make field learning standards-driven, inclusive and meaningful.
+Jamie Bellian, a high school science teacher, designed an approach to make field learning standards-driven, inclusive and meaningful.
 By combining Universal Design for Learning (UDL) principles, strong community partnerships, and systems for building independence, students connect academic standards to real-world experiences.
 Students prepare through structured pre-trip work, collaborate with community experts in the field, and reflect through creative, evidence-based assessments.

 Goals